Automatic? Yes. Supersonic? Sometimes. How AI can be used to drive PPC automation

 In the beginning (or in the mid-1970s), there was the personal computer.
 Then came the internet, and today, we’re on to the next big technical innovation.
 It comes in the form of artificial intelligence (AI).

-We know that most fundamental digital marketing activities rely on automation, which are ultimately driven by AI.
-And as technology develops apace, pay-per-click (PPC) marketing has become eligible for an automation transformation of its own.
+As technology develops apace, pay-per-click (PPC) marketing has become eligible for an automation transformation of its own.
 AI is revolutionising the way in which digital marketers allocate time and energy, freeing them from the banal and repetitive, and handing those tasks to our faster friends, the computers.

-There are plenty of methods for achieving AI.
+There are plenty of methods for achieving automation.
 It’s true that you could – if you had the time, energy and temperament – manually program AI by writing lots of code made up of “if-then” statements, for instance.
-In the PPC world, that would be equivalent to using Automated Rules to fully codify how your account manager optimises an account (i.e. not very efficient).
+In the PPC world, that would be equivalent to using Automated Rules to fully codify how your account manager optimises an account (i.e. not very efficiently).
 Machine learning is a better example of how we might make the best use of AI, and is the statistical approach that has proved so useful with AdWords – it helps predict which ads are most likely to attract clicks.

 Auto-horror: the dark side of automation